opengauss-mirror/docs/content/en/docs/Developerguide/create-index.md

     Value range: If this parameter is not specified, the value of  **index\_tablespace**  is used.

--   **COMPRESS\_TYPE**
+-   **COMPRESSTYPE**

     Sets the index compression algorithm.
 The value  **1**  indicates the PGLZ algorithm, and the value  **2**  indicates the ZSTD algorithm.
-By default, indexes are not compressed. \(Only B-tree indexes are supported.\)
+By default, indexes are not compressed.
+This parameter cannot be modified after it takes effect. \(Only B-tree indexes are supported.\)

     Value range: 0 to 2.
 The default value is  **0**.

 -   **COMPRESS\_LEVEL**

     Sets the index compression algorithm level.
-This parameter is valid only when  **COMPRESS\_TYPE**  is set to  **2**.
-A higher compression level indicates a better index compression effect and a slower index access speed. \(Only B-tree indexes are supported.\)
+This parameter is valid only when  **COMPRESSTYPE**  is set to  **2**.
+A higher compression level indicates a better index compression effect and a slower index access speed.
+This parameter can be modified.
+The modification affects the compression level of changed data and new data. \(Only B-tree indexes are supported.\)

     Value range: –31 to 31.
 The default value is  **0**.

 -   **COMPRESS\_CHUNK\_SIZE**

     Specifies the size of an index compression chunk.
-A smaller chunk size indicates a better compression effect, and a larger data dispersion degree indicates a slower index access speed. \(Only B-tree indexes are supported.\)
+A smaller chunk size indicates a better compression effect, and a larger data dispersion degree indicates a slower index access speed.
+This parameter cannot be modified after it takes effect. \(Only B-tree indexes are supported.\)

     Value range: subject to the page size.
 When the page size is 8 KB, the value can be  **512**,  **1024**,  **2048**, or  **4096**.